Language Planning and Policy

 - Term 2

-This course examines the theory and implementation of language policy and language policy in various polities and jurisdictions.
-Throughout the course, consideration is given to the application of knowledge gained to real world situations.
+This module examines the theory and implementation of language policy and language policy in various polities and jurisdictions.
+Throughout the module, consideration is given to the application of knowledge gained to real world situations.
 We will examine various notions of what language policy consists of, how it operates, its historical roots, and ways it can be studied empirically.

 Students will be guided towards in-depth reading on the topics and given the opportunity to develop their the skills of analysis and synthesis of theoretical and methodological issues.
 Students will also be equipped with the core analytical skills necessary to engage in research on language planning and policy, including data collection, analysis and presentation.

 Total of 10 weeks teaching with 2 hours classroom contact per week consisting of a lecture.